Crc011220/personalweb/src/intro.md

 ### Full Stack Development Intern
 *China Merchants Bank, Hangzhou, Zhejiang*
-_Nov 2024 - Feb 2025_
+_Nov 2024 - Feb 2025_<br>
-<br>_Nov 2023 - Feb 2024_
+_Nov 2023 - Feb 2024_
+- Implemented and optimized Excel data import and export functionality in a Spring Boot and Vue.js environment, creating tailored RESTful APIs for advanced data manipulation, led to a 50% increase in data management efficiency and productivity
+- Mastered and deployed Selenium and Scrapy for automated data scraping, achieving daily targets from multiple sources, enhancing data accuracy by 25%, and ensuring seamless project continuity
 - Developed and optimized an Auto-Complete interface for system configuration by using Spring Boot and MyBatis, cutting maintenance costs by 50% and reducing runtime by 1.5 minute
-- Encapsulated a common notice API by using Spring Boot and MyBatis, including email, app, and SMS notification with functions such as queues, database logger, and custom configuration,
+- Encapsulated a notification API with Spring Boot and MyBatis for internal emails, app messages, and SMS.
+Features like queue management and custom configurations improved colleague productivity by 40%
-- Completed writing documentation for APIs, resulting in a 30% reduction in review time and a 20% increase in accuracy of API implementation based on feedback from colleagues
-- Implemented and optimized Excel data import/export functionality in a Spring Boot and Vue.js environment, creating tailored RESTful APIs for advanced data manipulation, leading to a 30% increase in data management efficiency and productivity
-- Executed high-volume stress testing using JMeter on datasets exceeding 100,000 records, ensuring API response times remained within five seconds to validate application performance and reliability
-- Mastered and deployed Selenium and Scrapy for automated data scraping, achieving daily targets from multiple sources, enhancing data accuracy by 25%, and ensuring seamless project continuity
+- •	Implemented an automated document security check API with Spring Boot and XCode, an internal low code platform, reducing manual checks and cutting security check times by 75%
+- Learned and Applied prompt engineering to create a document generation robot on internal AI market that automates the creation of detailed design documents, increasing documentation efficiency by 60%
+- Gained hands-on experience with internal cloud native management platforms and CI/CD pipelines, participating in the deployment of various interface projects, ensuring smooth integration and delivery

 ### Junior IT All Rounder
 *AAkonsult PTY LTD, Melbourne, Victoria*
 _Jul 2024 - Nov 2024_
-- Developed a portal to boost appearance and functionality of Payment Forms deploying Salesforce Experience Cloud Platform.
+- Developed a portal to boost appearance and functionality of Payment Forms deploying Salesforce Experience Cloud Platform by using CSS3.
 - Self-training and receiving mentoring to become proficient in Salesforce.
 Solving day-to-day cases and contributing to the Knowledgebase and App content
 - Enhanced user experience and increased visual appeal by 30% across multiple online platforms by using Figma and Statamic, resulting in a 20% increase in user engagement
 - Developed a user-friendly web application using JavaScript that automates calculations for user inputs and exports results, achieving a 50% improvement in calculation efficiency